Lamprodila festiva

 Host plants

-Juniper beetles live on various cypress plants of the genera Juniperus, Thuja, Cupressus, Chamaecyparis and Platycladus.
+Juniper jewel beetles can develop successfully on various cypress plants of the genera Juniperus, Thuja, Cupressus, Chamaecyparis, Platycladus, Callitris and Tetraclinis.

 Distribution

-The beetle originates from the Mediterranean region and has spread north and east in recent decades.
-Besides Austria, it is already found in Germany, the Czech Republic, Hungary and Slovakia, among other countries.
+The beetle originates from the Mediterranean region and has spread northwards and eastwards in recent decades.
+It is a native species in the EU with a wide distribution.
+In addition to Austria, it is already found in Germany, the Czech Republic, Hungary, Italy, Slovenia, Switzerland and Slovakia.

-It is believed that the spread of the juniper jewel beetle is favored by climate change and its spread is promoted by the increasing demand for cypress plants as ornamentals in gardens.
+The spread of the juniper jewel beetle is favoured by climate change and its distribution is promoted by the increasing demand for cypresses as ornamental plants in gardens.

 Economic importance